 An example of a (normal) spirometry result for a hospital spirometer

 A spirometry reading usually shows one of three main patterns.
-These depends on how much air you can breathe out and what proportion you can get out in the first second:
+These depend on how much air you can breathe out and what proportion you can get out in the first second.

 Measuring FEV1 and FVC